Friday, January 1, 2021

 Pitch classification in free style

-Moving on to look at the free stylewe can choose to describe its difference from the strict style in a couple of different ways.
+Moving on to look at the free style, we can describe its difference from the strict style in a couple of different ways.
 On the one hand, we can say that the free style is music where the pitches are fluid instead of fixed; a "B" can at any time be either a "16/15", "135/128", "256/243", or "25/24."
-Such a description is saying that we are changing the nature of the pitches; in the strict style, pitches have fixed intonation, while in the free style, they have flexible or fluid intonation.
-On the other hand, we could say that we are expanding the gamut of pitches; in strict stylethe gamut is small and does usually not include pitches closer to each other than 1/6th of a tone, whereas, in the free style, we are adding a possibly infinite amount of pitches that exists as close to each other as commas, such as 21.5 cents (a syntonic comma).
+Such a description assumes that in moving from the strict to the freestyle, we are changing the 'nature' of the pitches; in the strict style, pitches have fixed intonation, while they have flexible or fluid intonation in the free style.
+On the other hand, we could instead say that we are expanding the gamut of pitches rather than making pitches fluid; in strict style pieces, the gamuts are small and do usually not include pitches closer to each other than 1/6th of a tone, whereas, in the free style, we are adding a possibly infinite amount of pitches that exists as close to each other as commas, such as 21.5 cents (a syntonic comma).

 An important idea from the field of music cognition to bring into this discussion is Dowling's (1978) suggestion, made by drawing upon Miller's (1956) classic cognitivist idea, that the diatonic scale contains only seven discrete pitch classes because this matches our limited ability to remember and label items reliably along continuous dimensions such as pitch frequency.
-This type of cognitivist restraint can further be interpreted to imply that the mind’s perceptual and memory systems seek, because of its limited ability, a simplified organization of the sensory information received when listening to, say, the huge collection of pitches in the work of Johnston or Partch.
-In these piece, the mind would according to this idea categorize the sounds into focal pitch classes.
+This idea of cognitive restraint comes with the implication that the mind’s perceptual and memory systems seek, because of its limited ability, a simplified organization of the sensory information received when listening to, say, the huge collection of pitches in the work of Johnston or Partch.
+In these pieces, the mind would according to this idea categorize the sounds into focal pitch classes.
 Even though the composer works from a huge gamut of pitches where "10/9" and "9/8" clearly are distinct, they are nonetheless simplified as different tonal shades of the same focal pitch classes in the listening experience.
-In relation to C as "1/1", "10/9" and "9/8" share a 'D-ness' in the same way as the colors crimson and ruby share a redness.
+In relation to C as the root ("1/1"), "10/9" and "9/8" share a 'D-ness' in the same way as the colors crimson and ruby share a redness.
 In other words, we do not hear the shift from "10/9" to a "9/8" as a modulation.
-To hear it as a modulation would mean that we hear it as a shift from one 'scale' step to another, but according to a cognitivistic thesis, these pitches are collapsed into a single scale step.
+To hear it as a modulation would mean that we hear it as a shift from one 'scale' step to another, but according to a cognitivist thesis, these pitches are collapsed into a single scale step.

 Figure 17.
 Matrix of Om dagen stilla